-The carbon footprint added by agricultural industry isn’t always about food production.
-In a lot of cases it’s about delivering food and the resources needed for agricultural production from one place to another.
-This is reduced when the farms are run and supplied locally and sometimes it’s reduced to bare essentials.
+The carbon footprint of the agricultural industry isn’t always about food production.
+In many cases, it’s about the environmental costs of delivering food, and the resources needed to do so.
+These costs are reduced when the farms are run and supplied locally.

-Branding is a different type of endeavor for local farmers in comparison to large companies.
-That’s because most of your branding efforts should be focused on the community and becoming a part of it.
-This takes time and can’t be done as aggressively as is the case with most businesses.
+Branding is a different type of endeavor for local farmers, as opposed to large companies.
+Most of your branding efforts should be focused on integrating your business into the local community.
+This takes time, and can’t be done as aggressively as with most larger businesses.

-There are advantages and disadvantages of being branded as local community oriented business.
-First of all, it’s a friendlier environment and one that doesn’t require that much funding to penetrate.
-On the other hand, building a reputation within a local community takes a longer time.
+There are advantages and disadvantages of being branded as a local, community-oriented business.
+On one hand, it’s a friendlier environment that doesn’t require that much funding to penetrate.
+On the other, building a reputation within a local community takes longer, and requires more care to uphold.

 An important facet in all this is how the government will respond to the move towards localism in farming.
 Most state and federal governments aren’t tailored for local initiatives, but rather for broad, sweeping action.
 Aid in the form of tax cuts is helpful to farmers–however, it’s often seen as something not suited for small farms, since their work isn’t disrupted as frequently.
 This is a mistake, and one that should be fixed in due time.